 In short, more possibilities.
 Both for those starting their interior design journey after university, and for established firms.

 It’s tough for those entering the interior design industry.
 15 months after university less than half of interior design graduates have a job that draws on their education.
-However, to set up as a self-employed providing digital services to professional people can have many advantages.
+However, to set up as a self-employed designer supplying digital services to professional people can have many advantages.
 A flexible source of income fitted in around retail or hospitality jobs.
 Minuscule start-up costs and overheads.
 A broadened portfolio strengthened with marketing and client management skills.
-With greater appeal to potential employers.
+That has greater appeal to potential employers.

 Will it Hurt High-End Residential Designers?

-By using the right business strategies high-end residential studios can retain their exclusive image.
-To illustrate, studios can protect their bands with correct pricing.
+By using the right business strategies, high-end residential studios can keep their exclusive image.
+To illustrate, studios can protect their brands with correct pricing.
 French winemakers produce crémant, available in French supermarkets from as little as €6, and champagne in exactly the same way.
 Only the locations of the vineyards vary.
 In other words, the only observable difference is price.
 Yet champagne is the more desirable product.

 In the same way, high-end residential firms can profit from the new breed of interior design clients.
 By copying the marketing strategies of luxury fashion labels.
-A ‘Giorgio Armani’ brand that provides luxury interior design exclusively to high-net-worth individuals.
+A ‘Giorgio Armani’ brand that supplies luxury interior design exclusively to high-net-worth individuals.
 And an ‘Emporio Armani’ brand for professionals.
 In effect, a studio that has two labels.
-One for champagne and another for crémant.
+One for champagne.
+And another for crémant.